 - Facilitating Reviews

 - Helping the team to stay focused (e.g. by acting as a buffer between external, distractions and the team)

 - Helping the team to maintain their scrum tools (Storyboard, Action board, charts, backlogs, etc.)

 - Helping the team and the product owner to find a suitable Definition of Done and Definition Of Ready

 Developing and nurturing group dynamics

 - Fostering the developer team´s self-organization

-- Mediating the general conflict of goals between development team and product owner
+- Mediating the general conflict of goals between the development team and the product owner

 Serving as a mirror to the team